-We are responsible for maintaining the majority of street and footway lights in North Yorkshire, identifiable by a number painted in black on a yellow background on the lamp post.
-The rest belong to borough, district or parish councils and are not maintained by us.
+We are responsible for maintaining the majority of street and footway lights in North Yorkshire.
+These usually have a number painted in black on a yellow background on the lamp post.
+Since April 1 2023, we are also responsible for maintaining street and footway lights belonging to the former borough and district councils of North Yorkshire.
+Some street and footway lights belong to parish councils and are not maintained by us.

 Timescale for repairing street light problems